ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 `given_name` and `family_name`, or matching the OIDC `given_name` and the organization (from the vCard {{!RFC6350}} ORG property).

+The `id_request_extensions` field is an extension point using AppDataDictionary-style components.

 ~~~ tls
 enum {
   reserved(0),